bitNathan/YourPalate/README.md

 # YourPalate
 _We could insert link to the website here, as an example.
 Once we get a stable link._

+### Warning
+This project is written uses Django, specifically in development mode as well, this means the admin poage is accessible from the web with no authentication.
+Do not host in production environments without disabling this in Djanog's settings.

 ## Project Abstract
 Meal planning and grocery shopping can be time-consuming and overwhelming tasks, particularly for college students.
 To address this, we propose YourPalate.